-On May 2, 2024, we entered into a Controlled Equity Offering Sales Agreement (the "Cantor Sales Agreement") with Cantor Fitzgerald & Co., as sales agent ("Cantor"), under which Cantor, at our discretion and at such times that we may determine from time to time, may sell up to a maximum of \$75.0 million of shares of our common stock.
+On May 2, 2024, we entered into a Controlled Equity Offering SM Sales Agreement (the "Cantor Sales Agreement") with Cantor Fitzgerald & Co., as sales agent ("Cantor"), under which Cantor, at our discretion and at such times that we may determine from time to time, may sell up to a maximum of \$75.0 million of shares of our common stock.
 Under the terms of the Cantor Sales Agreement, Cantor may sell the shares at market prices by any method that is deemed to be an "at the market offering" as defined in Rule 415 under the Securities Act.
-We intend to file a registration statement on Form S-3 registering the offer and sale of these shares under the Securities Act.
+On May 2, 2024, we filed a registration statement on Form S-3 registering the offer and sale of these shares under the Securities Act which became effective on May 14, 2024.
 We will pay a commission of up to 3.0% of gross sales proceeds of any common stock sold under the Cantor Sales Agreement.
+In 2024, 10,440,000 shares of our common stock were issued and sold pursuant to the Cantor Sales Agreement, all during the third quarter of 2024, and we received net proceeds of \$29.7 million after Cantors' commissions and direct offering expenses.